 - International Travel and Safety Procedures

 - All international travel sponsored by academic units or administrative departments and involving students must be approved in advance by the respective dean or unit head.

-- International activities sponsored by SU-recognized student clubs and organizations must follow procedures issued by the Office of Student Engagement.
+- International activities sponsored by SU-recognized student clubs and organizations must follow procedures issued by the Division of Student Affairs.